Xyce/Xyce/utils/XyceCInterface/MatlabExamples/README.txt

 of your local installation of Xyce's share directory where the python file xyce_interface.py is located.

-See the document Application Note:Using Xyce From Python, Matlab and Simulink for more details.
+See the document Application Note: Using Xyce From Python, Matlab and Simulink for more details.